-One dead, nine injured as heavy gunfire breaks out at Beirut protests
+At least 3 dead as heavy gunfire breaks out at Beirut protests

-(CNN)At least one person has died and several have been injured as heavy gunfire broke out at a demonstration in Beirut calling for the removal of a judge leading a probe into the deadly August 2020 port blast.
+(CNN)At least three people have died and several have been injured as heavy gunfire broke out at a demonstration in Beirut calling for the removal of a judge leading a probe into the deadly August 2020 port blast.

-An Emergency Room doctor at Beirut's al-Sahel hospital who did not want to be named told CNN that the hospital has received one fatality and nine injuries since the violence erupted.
+State news agency NNA reported three deaths during the clashes in the Lebanese capital.
+An Emergency Room doctor at Beirut's al-Sahel hospital who did not want to be named earlier told CNN that the hospital has received one fatality and nine injuries since the violence erupted.

-Hundreds of supporters of Iran-backed Hezbollah and its main Shia ally, Amal, were marching towards the Lebanese capital's Palace of Justice on Thursday when shots were fired at the protesters from an unknown location, forcing demonstrators and journalists to take cover, according to local broadcasters.
+Hundreds of supporters of Iran-backed Hezbollah and its main Shia ally, Amal, were marching towards the city's Palace of Justice on Thursday when shots were fired at the protesters from an unknown location, forcing demonstrators and journalists to take cover, according to an army statement and local broadcasters.

-Local TV also showed a masked protester shooting a weapon from behind a street barrier and black smoke rising from one of the nearby buildings.
+There are multiple local reports of snipers shooting at demonstrators from the rooftops of buildings in the area.
+Local TV and social media videos also showed a masked protesters firing what appeared to be AK-47s from behind street barriers and garbage dumps, apparently shooting back at the gunmen, and black smoke rising from one of the nearby buildings.

+In a statement Thursday, Lebanon's military, which deployed extensively to the scenes of the gunfire, said it will shoot any armed person in the areas where the clashes are taking place and called for people to vacate the streets.

+"It's clear that those who fired at the protesters were organized armed groups who have been planning this attack since yesterday," one high-ranking Hezbollah official told CNN.
+"We will not fire back.
+They want to drag us into civil strife and we do not want to sow civil strife."

 Hezbollah has been a staunch opponent of Tariq Bitar, the popular judge who is leading the Beirut blast investigation and has sought the prosecution of high-level officials.
 This week, the judge issued an arrest warrant against lawmaker Ali Hassan Khalil, a top Amal official and former finance minister.